 Mt.
 Diablo State Park rangers helped him unload the beacon.
 Then things got worse.
 It started snowing.
 Winds howled stronger.

-Rangers urged White to spend the night and
+Rangers urged White to spend the night and wait out the blizzard.

 "He told them his wife was having a difficult pregnancy and he had to go back to Richmond to be with her," Hugh White said.